A-NMN-P/prime_finder/README.md

                         print('Keybord Interupted.
 System closed.') # if the user enters the none of the y or n then interupte the program and display the print. flag1, flag2 = False, False # if user says no, then the close the main and first loop to not operate.

+## End of the user-entered values code blocks.